Notes on Health & Fitness

 - Train your grip and core for better overall strength.

 - Cardio isn’t necessary, but it can help you build and retain more muscle.
-More info.
+Especially if you do cardio one day and then strength training the next.

 - Before meals, you can do some light exercises (like wall-pushes and squats) to ensure that those muscles get fed (also an hour and a half after the meal).